aliaksah/Variational-Inference-for-Bayesian-Neural-Networks-under-Model-and-Parameter-Uncertainty/README.md

 **Additionally the research at different stages was presented via the following selected contributions:**

+**Preprint of an early version of the work** [Combining Model and Parameter Uncertainty in Bayesian Neural Networks.
+Hubin, Aliaksandr; Storvik, Geir Olve.
+2019.](https://arxiv.org/abs/1903.07594)

 **Scientific lectures and talks**

 1. Combining Model and Parameter Uncertainty in Bayesian Neural Networks.